federated-learning-experiments/fl-text-models/README.md

 # fl-text-models
 In this project we pretrain federated text models for next word prediction.
-See our [white paper](https://arxiv.org/abs/2005.04828) for details on related work, experiment designs, and results.
+See our [white paper](https://arxiv.org/abs/2005.04828) for details on related work, experiment designs, and results, or check out the [video](https://www.youtube.com/watch?v=hp6XJeAHUBo) below for an overview of our research.

 [![Video](https://img.youtube.com/vi/hp6XJeAHUBo/0.jpg)](https://www.youtube.com/watch?v=hp6XJeAHUBo)